msroth/DCTMDeepExport/README.md

 If you need to export metadata with the content, please see my QuikDIE application: https://msroth.wordpress.com/2015/03/26/documentum-bulk-export-tool-v1-4/

- DeepExport can be invoke using two command line switches:<br/>
+ DeepExport can be invoked using two command line switches:<br/>
    -versions : export all versions of documents<br/>
    -help    : display a brief help screen